 Ireland’s capital city is not only famous for its impressive resume of iconic structures and quaint little pubs, but there’s another realm of intrigue that this place holds.
 For a few years now, Dublin has played hosts to the mesmerising Smashing Times City of Dublin Parade, which is a colourful festival to honour the Winter Solstice.

-That said, the New Years’ eve is another spectacle when the streets are alive with traditional storytelling, ceili dancing and a fire ceremony to cap off the year.
-Events such as Luminosity and the Celtic Drum session (world’s largest) also set the mood around town.
+That said, New Years’ eve is another spectacle when the streets are alive with traditional storytelling, ceili dancing and a fire ceremony to cap off the year.
+Events such as Luminosity and the Celtic Drum session (the world’s largest) also set the mood around town.

 3. Copenhagen, Denmark

 It is especially gratifying to watch the flurrying snow outside as you gulp down on a warm beverage.
 Another kitsch delight that you can explore here, around Christmas time, is the 19th-century Tivoli amusement park, where body-warming mugs of mulled wine and heart-warming illuminations will surely melt away your inhibitions.
+Here’s how you could spend 3 days in Copenhagen, a great winter itinerary.

 4. Transylvania, Romania